Google Pixel 1 Camera Repair

 Be careful not to touch the rear cameras.

-Use a Torx Plus 3IP screwdriver to install the two 5.0 mm‑long screws securing the motherboard cover.
+Use a Torx Plus 3IP screwdriver to install the 5.7 mm‑long screw securing the front camera connector cover.

 Before installing new adhesive, all the old adhesive and its residue must be completely removed from the frame.